 To view your portion of municipal tax and how it was distributed in 2022 to key civic services in Saskatoon, slowly enter your street address first, and then your unit number in the easy-to-use online Property Assessment & Tax Tool.

 The City is provincially legislated to bill and collect education property tax, and will continue to do so.
 The Province of Saskatchewan sets the mill rates for education property tax for all public school divisions.
 The Saskatoon separate school division set their own mill rates and adopted the provincial mill rates.
 The City does not keep education property tax for use in providing City services.

 Can I appeal any portion of my property tax?

-No. Only your assessment can be appealed, not your property taxes.
+Only your assessment can be appealed during the Customer Review Period, not your property taxes.
 The Board of Revision ensures that your assessment is fair and equitable.
 If you appeal your assessment and the Board makes a change, the decision changes the property assessment value in the year of assessment only and cannot be made retroactive to previous years.

 Changes to Tax Information

 If you need to change any tax information on file with the City, please follow these instructions:

 Change of Name

 If you wish to have your new legal name displayed on the Assessment Notice and Property Tax Notice, you must submit an application and an affidavit to ISC.
 Forms and instructions are available at isc.ca.

 The City of Saskatoon Assessment and Property Tax information records reflect the exact name registered at the provincial ISC office (Land Titles).